xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 ## Tuning the controller
-PID is the first discussed controller that needs to be tuned correctly to perform well, because if you set the constants to the wrong values, the controller will perform [poorly](https://www.youtube.com/watch?v=MxALJU_hp34).
+PID is the first discussed controller that needs to be tuned correctly to perform well.
+Tuning is done by adjusting the $$p$$, $$i$$ and $$d$$ constants, until the controller is performing the way we want it to.
+Setting the constants to the wrong values and the controller will perform [poorly](https://www.youtube.com/watch?v=MxALJU_hp34).

 There is a [whole section](https://en.wikipedia.org/wiki/PID_controller#Loop_tuning) on Wikipedia about PID tuning.
 We won't go into details (read through the Wikipedia article if you're interested), but it is just something to keep in mind when using PID.